papaemmelab/ipssm-api/README.md

 <!-- badges: end -->

-# ipssm (js)
+# ipssm API and CLI

-Javascript/Node Package for the Molecular International Prognostic Scoring System (IPSS-M) for Myelodysplastic Syndromes.
+API and CLI of the Molecular International Prognostic Scoring System (IPSS-M) for Myelodysplastic Syndromes.

 - For the R package, see [papaemmelab/ipssm](https://github.com/papaemmelab/ipssm).